Resilience & Vitality

 Essential Oil: Rose

-Flower: Lilly of the Valley
+Flower: Lily of the Valley

 Disclaimer: This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.